soyart/artnoi.com/artnoi.com/src/blog/2025/gig/index.md

 ### Worker exploitation: monitoring and psychological torture

 They also have this weird incentive system that actually pushes the riders to their limits, otherwise the system won’t assign orders to the riders.
+The system tracks driver performance quite invasively.

 Most riders feel like they could easily lose favor with the platforms if they reject some orders, and are afraid to lose their income so much so that they accepted unfavorable orders just to "please the AI".